harness/developer-hub/tutorials/cd-pipelines/vm/azure.md

 <details open>
 <summary>What are Rolling deployments?</summary>

-Rolling deployments incrementally add nodes in a single environment with a new service version, either one-by-one or in batches defined by a window size.
+Rolling deployments incrementally add nodes/instances in a single environment with a new service version, either one-by-one or in batches defined by a window size.
 Rolling deployments allow a controlled and gradual update process for the new service version.
 For more information, go to [When to use rolling deployments](/docs/continuous-delivery/manage-deployments/deployment-concepts#when-to-use-rolling-deployments).

 </details>